serpapi/code-challenge/README.md

 [jsdom](https://github.com/jsdom/jsdom)) are automatically downloaded by Deno the first time you run the program.

-# Implementation notes

-The JavaScript code of the HTML page is not executed when extracting data.
-Thus, only the placeholders are provided as thumbnails when available (i.e.
-`data:image/gif;base64,R0lGODlhAQABAIAAAP///////yH5BAEKAAEALAAAAAABAAEAAAICTAEAOw==`).

 # Example

 Some sample HTML files are provided in the `/samples` folder.
 Running